europeana/europeana-portal-collections/README.md

 ### Testing

-Use the command `rpec` from the project root to run the unit tests.

-Use the command `rspec spec/features` from the project root to run the integration tests.
+Use the command `bundle exec rspec` from the project root to run the RSpec tests.

 The integration tests use the poltergeist gem which has an external dependency on phantomjs.
 See here for installation instructions: